MaterialFoundry/LockView/README.md

 <li><b>Set View</b> - Creates a dialog box with options to set the view, see below</li>
 <li><b>Pan Lock</b> - Shows the current state of the 'Pan Lock'.
 If on, panning is disabled</li>
 <li><b>Zoom Lock</b> - Shows the current state of the 'Zoom Lock'.
 If on, zooming is disabled</li>
-<li><b>Viewbox</b> - Draws a square on the canvas that shows what enabled clients can see.
-The color of the square corresponds with the 'Player Color'</li>
+<li><b>Viewbox</b> - Draws a rectangle on the canvas that shows what enabled clients can see.
+The color of the rectangle corresponds with the 'Player Color'</li>
 <li><b>Edit Viewbox</b> - Allows the GM to edit the viewbox, and the client's view.
 Right-click dragging drags the viewbox and pans the client's sceen, the scrollwheel increases or decreases the size of the viewbox and zooms the client's screen in or out</li>
 </ul>
 <br>